Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-09-email-and-web-browser-protections-template.md

 ## **Policy**

 ### **4.1 Secure Configuration Planning & Selection**
-1. Configuration guidelines must be selected based on either **vendor-provided hardening requirements or industry standards** (e.g., CIS Benchmarksâ„¢, DISA STIGs).
+1. Configuration guidelines must be selected based on either **vendor-provided hardening requirements or industry standards** (e.g., CIS Benchmarks™, DISA STIGs).
 2. A **set of secure configurations must be selected before deployment** for:
    - **Operating systems and applications**.
    - **Cloud platforms or third-party services**.